-4.1. proposals affecting non-designated heritage assets the National Park Authority will consider the following matters and would encourage applicants and consultees to do likewise. ☐ Identify which values and aspects of heritage interest contribute to the significance of the non-designated heritage asset (age; rarity; aesthetic interest; group value; archaeological interest; evidential value, historic association; designed landscape interest; landmark status; and social and communal value). ☐ Consider what the impacts of the proposals are on those values and aspects of heritage interest. ☐ Do the proposals harm, better reveal or enhance the assets heritage value and interest?
-What is the extent of the impact? ☐ Is the harm caused substantial harm - that is the serious or extensive, often irreversible, damage, deterioration, or loss of an important element of an assets heritage value and interest?
-Or less than substantial harm - that is some damage, deterioration, or loss of an element of an assets heritage value and interest? ☐ Will the proposals result in the substantial loss of historic fabric and/or harm the structural integrity of the heritage asset?
+4.1 .
+Each planning application is considered on its own merits.
+However, when assessing proposals affecting locally listed buildings or sites the National Park Authority will consider the following matters and would encourage applicants and consultees to do likewise. ☐ Identify which values and aspects of heritage interest contribute to the significance of the locally listed building or site (age; rarity; aesthetic interest; group value; archaeological interest; evidential value, historic association; designed landscape interest; landmark status; and social and communal value)

-☐ If any harm will be caused, is this clearly and convincingly justified?
+of heritage interest. ☐ Do the proposals harm, better reveal or enhance the assets heritage value and interest?
+What is the extent of the impact? ☐ Is the harm caused substantial harm - that is the serious or extensive, often irreversible, damage, deterioration, or loss of an important element of an asset's heritage value and interest?
+Or less than substantial harm - that is some damage, deterioration, or loss of an element of an asset's heritage value and interest?
+Will the proposals result in the substantial loss of historic fabric and/or harm the structural integrity of the heritage asset?
+If any harm will be caused, is this clearly and convincingly justified? in any naminate dataca, is this clearly and convincingly justified: ☐ What are the public benefits of the proposal, and do they outweigh the harm caused? ☐ Has the extent of the harm caused been minimised and mitigated as much as reasonably practicable? ☐ Are the proposals reversible? □ Do the proposals aspire to a quality of design and execution, which may be valued now and, in the future, and are befitting its setting in a National Park?